Shifting perceptions of The National Trust

 A 1,596% increase in the number of participants

-2012 was a busy year for the British public with the Olympics and Jubilee to enjoy but our campaign had the cut through it needed and delivered some impressive results.
+2012 was a busy year for the British public, with the Olympics and Jubilee to enjoy, but our campaign had the cut-through it needed to deliver some impressive results.
 Overall, 1.09m people took part which exceeded the campaign target by 992,000.

 A visual identity to reflect what makes walking great

 We created a flexible, highly visual identity to reflect what really makes walking great - what you discover along the way, breathtaking views, getting close to nature, reaching summits and ultimately making memories with family and friends.
 The simple signpost graphic for the campaign is both flexible and recognisable and can be built upon in coming years, creating a more recognisable event for the future.
 As the campaign’s key objective was to encourage the public to share their favourite walks, we designed a montage style of imagery, evoking a sense of personal memories and experiences.

 Dispelling the idea that walking is just about getting from A to B

 Our approach to the Great British Walk was to create an identity based on the idea of ‘going your own way’ by encouraging exploration and the sharing of memories and experiences.
 We had to dispel the idea that ‘walking is just about getting from A to B’ or that enjoying the great outdoors has to involve hiking boots, complicated maps and compasses.
 The signpost graphic was created to act as a flexible, recognisable device to also accommodate events held in Wales and Northern Ireland.

 The overall aim was to create something that could be built on it over the coming years to create a recognisable event for the future.

 1.09m participants took part in the Great British Walk,

 - 399 properties took part – far exceeding the target of 250 for 2012